kavyamanohar/mlphon/README.md

 ### Grapheme Phoneme Correspondence(GPC) System

 FSTs when applied to GPC systems, the mapping is between the graphemes of the writing system of of a language and phonemes of the speech of that language.
 This transducer can be implemented as the composition of different transducers, each performing a specific mapping task.
-The whole task can be implemented by FST chains- One FST for rule based grapheme-phoneme mapping, another FST for implementing schwa addition depending on the context and so on.
+The whole task can be implemented by FST chains- One FST for rule based grapheme-phoneme mapping, another FST for implementing inherentvowel addition depending on the context and so on.

 Grapheme to phoneme (g2p) correspondence may not be always one-to-one.
 If the orthography (writing system) of a language is phonemic, then its g2p conversion would have been straightforward.
 Malayalam, like other indic languages has mostly phonemic orthography unlike English which is non-phonemic.
-The g2p mapping of malayalam requires  certain contextual rules to be applied to handle schwa addition at beginning/end/middle of words depending on the presence of chillus and virama, phonetic changes that occur in the context of certain sequence of consonants, contextual nasalisation etc. It is usually required that the process is bidirectional.
+The g2p mapping of malayalam requires  certain contextual rules to be applied to handle inherentvowel addition at beginning/end/middle of words depending on the presence of chillus and virama, phonetic changes that occur in the context of certain sequence of consonants, contextual nasalisation etc. It is usually required that the process is bidirectional.
 Ie., the grapheme to phoneme correspondence (GPC) system should be able to retrieve the orthographic representation of the language in the native script from the  phonetic sequence.
 Malayalam GPC using FST

 The chain of transducers used din this system and their function are listed below: